dzhoz0/a13-wiki/docs/Criticisms/ThanhHaremCritic.md

 "I play it because I like it"

-Assumed harem also tried to stop *imfuckedup* from mentioning about this.
+Assumed harem members also tried to stop *imfuckedup* from mentioning about this.

 This concludes why Genshin partially proves the Thành's harem criticism.